Isambard Kingdom Brunel: Memorials

 A celebrated engineer in his era, Brunel remains revered today, as evidenced by numerous monuments to him.
-In London, there is a statue of Brunel on the Victoria Embankment (pictured), and further statues at Brunel University and Paddington station.
+In London, there is a statue of Brunel on the Victoria Embankment, and further statues at Brunel University and Paddington station.
 Other statues are in Bristol, Plymouth, Swindon, Milford Haven and Saltash.
 A statue in Neyland in Pembrokeshire in Wales was stolen in August 2010.
-The topmast of the Great Eastern is used as a flagpole at the entrance to Anfield, Liverpool Football Club's ground.
+Shortly after his death, he was commemorated at Westminster Abbey in a window on the south side of the nave, which was requested by his family and designed by Richard Norman Shaw.

 Contemporary locations bear Brunel's name, such as Brunel University in London, shopping centres in Swindon and also Bletchley, Milton Keynes, and a collection of streets in Exeter: Isambard Terrace, Kingdom Mews, and Brunel Close.
 A road, car park, and school in his home city of Portsmouth are also named in his honour, along with one of the city's largest public houses.
 There is an engineering lab building at the University of Plymouth named in his honour.

-In a public poll conducted by the BBC in 2001 to select the 100 Greatest Britons, Brunel was placed second, behind Winston Churchill.
-Brunel's life and works have been depicted in numerous books, films and television programs.
-The 2003 book and BBC TV series Seven Wonders of the Industrial World included a dramatisation of the building of the Great Eastern.

-Many of Brunel's bridges are still in use.
-Brunel's first engineering project, the Thames Tunnel, is now part of the London Overground network.
-The Brunel Engine House at Rotherhithe, which once housed the steam engines that powered the tunnel pumps, now houses the Brunel Museum dedicated to the work and lives of Marc Isambard and Isambard Kingdom Brunel.
-Many of Brunel's original papers and designs are now held in the Brunel Institute alongside the in Bristol, and are freely available for researchers and visitors.

-Brunel is credited with turning the town of Swindon into one of the fastest-growing towns in Europe during the 19th century.
-Brunel's choice to locate the Great Western Railway locomotive sheds there caused a need for housing for the workers, which in turn gave Brunel the impetus to build hospitals, churches and housing estates in what is known today as the 'Railway Village'.
-According to some sources, Brunel's addition of a Mechanics Institute for recreation and hospitals and clinics for his workers gave Aneurin Bevan the basis for the creation of the National Health Service.